 All physical therapists are prepared through education and experience to treat a variety of conditions or injuries.
 You may want to consider:

-- A physical therapist who is experienced in treating people postconcussion problems.
+- A physical therapist who is experienced in treating people with post-concussion problems.
 Some physical therapists have a practice with a neurological or vestibular rehabilitation focus.

-- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in neurologic physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to your condition.
+- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.